 Our Analysis and Test Results

-What could replace the legendary Dynastar Chams from years past?
-How about the Legend X?!
-While our testers were a little disappointed that Dynastar decided to discontinue their Cham line, we waited all summer in anticipation of the replacement, the Dynastar Legend X 96, and they delivered.
+While our testers were a little disappointed that Dynastar decided to discontinue their Cham line, we waited all summer in anticipation of the replacement, the Dynastar Legend X96, and they delivered.

 Stability at Speed

-When skiing Mach 5 down our favorite early morning groomer, the Dynastar Legend X 96 reminded our testers of the ORIGINAL Cham.
+When skiing Mach 5 down our favorite early morning groomer, the Legend X96 reminded our testers of the ORIGINAL Cham.
 Dynastar brought back the metal in a titanal layer that adds an element of power at any speed that was missing in the Cham 2.0.

-While not as stable as the Volkl Mantra or the Black Crows Daemon, the Legend X, our testers were still confident in pushing these skis to high speeds in almost any condition.
-The tip chatter we saw from last years Dynastar Cham that we reviewed is gone, and the Legend X feels much more consistent throughout the ski.
+While not as stable as the Volkl M5 Mantra or the K2 Pinnacle 88 TI, our testers were still confident in pushing the Legend X to high speeds in almost any condition.
+The tip chatter we saw from past years' Dynastar Cham is gone, and the Legend X feels much more consistent throughout the ski.
 Who doesn't like a little metal in their life?

 The Legend X prefer short, fast carving turns over long, arcing ones.
-The 18m turn radius is relatively small, compared to the Mantra at a whopping 25.4m.
+The 18m turn radius is relatively small, which is comparable to the Rossignol Experience 88 TI's 17m.
 Not that the Legend X can't lay down longer turns and hold an edge throughout, but they are more fun when using the sidecut to your advantage and making quick turns.

 The Legend X 96 is slightly more reliable in the crud than its predecessor was, and you can thank the return of the metal laminate (again) for that.
 Because of its shape and construction, it reminded our testers of the Blizzard Rustler 10 when the conditions deteriorated.